 In the event that Mr. Kanders fails to comply with any of his obligations under the Kanders Employment Agreement, including, without limitation, the non-competition covenant and the non-interference and non-solicitation provisions, Mr. Kanders will be required to repay such lump sum payment as of the date of such failure to comply and he will have no further rights in or to such lump sum payment.
 In the event that Mr. Kanders' employment is terminated upon his death, Mr. Kanders' designees will be entitled to receive the proceeds of the Kanders Life Insurance.
-The Kanders Employment Agreement may also be terminated by the Company for "cause," In the event that Mr. Kanders' employment is terminated by the Company for "cause," all stock options, whether vested or unvested, and unvested restricted stock awards will terminate and be null and void.
+The Kanders Employment Agreement may also be terminated by the Company for "cause," all stock options, whether vested or unvested, and unvested restricted stock awards will terminate and be null and void.